epsbLogo

 We offer Aboriginal Studies 30 in the schedule:

-The course allows students to learn about Aboriginal issues and history from an Indigenous perspectives.
+The course allows students to learn about Aboriginal issues and history from an Indigenous perspective.
 Students will have the opportunity to engage in a variety of cultural experiences.
-Students will be faced with both the academic rigor of a 30 level course including unit exams, essays and a final.
-They will also be engaging in experiential learning including circles, discussions,cultural events, elders and guest speakers applying Indigenous knowledge
+Students will be faced with both the academic rigor of a 30-level course, including unit exams, essays, and a final.
+They will also be engaging in experiential learning, including circles, discussions, cultural events, elders, and guest speakers applying Indigenous knowledge.

 POST-SECONDARY PLANNING